Logo

 Step 2 - auto-size columns enabled

-With “auto-size” disabled, go back to your columns and re-set the headers that you want.
-The columns will stay at the width you’ve set.
+With “auto-size” disabled, go back to the columns and re-set the headers with names that make sense for the data.
+The columns will stay at the width set.

 Final screenshot showing 2 matrix visuals lined up with columns perfectly aligned to each other.